Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 `jai 30.7_build_and_run2.jai - run`  : see § 30.9
 `jai program.jai -- import_dir "d:/Jai/my_modules" meta Build` : see § 30.5

+The jai-command help text can be found in module  *Default_Metaprogram*.
+This module also translates the options into build-options (see § 30.4) used by the compiler.

+Here are the possible options:

 **Backends**:
  `-x64`              Use the x64 backend by default (unless overridden by a meta-program).